FlexMeasures/flexmeasures/documentation/dev/modes.rst

 - [API] The ``restoreData`` endpoint is registered, enabling database resets through the API.
 - [API] When posting weather data for a new location, a new weather sensor is automatically created, instead of returning the nearest available weather sensor to post data to.

-.. note:: A former feature of play mode is now a separate config setting. :ref:`overwrite-config` can be used to allow overwriting existing data when saving data to the database.
+.. note:: A former feature of play mode is now a separate config setting.
+To allow overwriting existing data when saving data to the database, use :ref:`overwrite-config`.

 Small features
 ^^^^^^^^^^^^^^^